Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Results

 \subsubsection{Time-course of learning progress between objects}

-The evolution of the learning progress is presented in Fig. \ref{fig:progress_mid}.
-We run the experiment twenty times for each object and, to compare the learning between objects and parameters, we fixed the same four goals.
+The evolution of learning progress is presented in Figure \ref{fig:progress_baseline}.
+The experiment is repeated twenty times for each object, and to compare the learning between objects and parameters, we fixed the same four goals.
 These goals are : push up, push to the left, push to the right, push down.
-The weights initialization of the forward models determine the first error during goal discovery, which then influence the future goal selection for learning.
-We consider this experiment as the baseline, with a persistence value (transient action MT node) at $4500ms$ and $100ms$ for respectively $\tau_+$ and $\tau_-$.
-The error inhibition (attempts MT projected on LC:phasic) is settled at $100ms$ for $\tau_+$ and $\tau_-$, which means there is no error inhibition staying in memory between the selection of a goal to pursue.
-The learning progress (LP MT in learning progress module) is fixed at $2000ms$ for $\tau_-$ and $\tau_+$.
+The initialization of the forward model weights determines the first error during goal discovery, which then influences the future goal selection for learning.
+We consider this experiment as the baseline, with a persistence value (transient action MT node) at $4500ms$ and $100ms$ for $\tau_+$ and $\tau_-$, respectively.
+The error inhibition (attempts MT in the persistence module projected on LC:phasic) is settled at $100ms$ for $\tau_+$ and $\tau_-$, which indicates that there is no error inhibition staying in memory between the selection of a goal.
+The learning progress (LP MT in the learning progress module) is fixed at $2000ms$ for $\tau_-$ and $\tau_+$.
 Regarding the LP, we arbitrarily choose these values because a high $\tau_-$ would signify that the goal error takes more time to decay even if the error coming from the forward model is already steady at a low level.
-We performed a Kruskal-Wallis test to evaluate the significance of the skills ordering for each object.
-For the cube, we took the distribution from $t = [0,1800]s$; For the cylinder, we sample $t = [0,2250]s$; For the ball, the distribution range is $t = [0,6000]s$.
-The differences of distribution between the four goals are significant with $H(4)$, $p < 0.01$ among the three objects.
-Even if the sequence of the four goals is significant among all the runs, we still perform a Mann-Whitney U test (see Tab. \ref{table:man-whitney}) between two successive goals (\textit{push-up $\rightarrow$ push-left, push-left $\rightarrow$ push-right, push-right $\rightarrow$ push-down}) to verify a possible overlap between them in certain runs.
-The statistical test for the cylinder is almost not significant, which indicates a different ordering between $up$ and $left$ among several runs.
-We can conclude that the goals follow the same order of learning for the baseline experiment.
-However, these skills do not reflect a developmental trajectory since they can be learned independently.
-Moreover, the learning begins with the goal that has the highest error, which depends on the synaptic weights initialization of the forward model.
-The difficulty of a goal to be learned can be evaluated by the time spent until the learning progress activation comes below $0.01$.
-For the ball, it is considerably more difficult to learn the set of goals than the cylinder and the cube ($\approx$ 6000s).
-This is essentially due to the precision required to generate a $goal$ (Appendix \ref{app:dmp}).
+We performed a Kruskal-Wallis test to evaluate the significance of goal ordering for each object.
+For the cube, we take the distribution from $t = [0,1800]s$; for the cylinder, we sample $t = [0,2250]s$; for the ball, the distribution range is $t = [0,6000]s$.
+The goal ordering analysis aims to demonstrate the influence of error inhibition on learning flexibility.
+We hypothesize that this specific inhibition (i.e., inspired by \cite{ahmadlou_subcortical_2025}) can help disengage from a goal that is too difficult to learn and thus reduce persistence.